Avrupa Minerals (CVE:AVU) Trading Up 20% – Here’s Why

-Avrupa Minerals Ltd. (CVE:AVU – Get Free Report)’s stock price shot up 20% during mid-day trading on Friday .
-The stock traded as high as C$0.04 and last traded at C$0.03.
-667,250 shares were traded during mid-day trading, an increase of 429% from the average session volume of 126,061 shares.
+Avrupa Minerals Ltd. (CVE:AVU – Get Free Report)’s stock price traded up 20% during trading on Saturday .
+The company traded as high as C$0.04 and last traded at C$0.03.
+667,250 shares traded hands during trading, an increase of 429% from the average session volume of 126,061 shares.
 The stock had previously closed at C$0.03.

 Avrupa Minerals Company Profile